giorgiosironi/phpunit-selenium/README.md

 Requirements
 ---

-This `4.x` mainline supports (only) PHPUnit 6.x.
-This version is only compatible with PHP 7.
+Version `7.x` supports PHPUnit 7.x and is compatible with PHP 7.1+

-There are two older, unsupported lines which will probably see no new releases:
+Older unsupported lines which will probably see no new releases:

+- `4.x` mainline supports (only) PHPUnit 6.x.
+This version is only compatible with PHP 7
 - `3.x`: supports PHPUnit 5.x.
 Only compatible with PHP 5.6 and PHP 7.
 - `2.x`: supports PHPUnit >= 4.8 instead.